ayushsinha487/AleaArt/README.md

 # AleaArt - Blockchain-Powered Generative Art Platform

-AleaArt is a decentralized platform that generates unique art parameters using a verifiable on-chain commit-reveal mechanism on Mantle Testnet, creates AI-generated images using Clipdrop API, and enables NFT minting and trading.
+AleaArt is a decentralized platform that generates unique art parameters using a verifiable on-chain randomness from a commit-reveal mechanism on Mantle Sepolia Testnet, creates AI-generated images using Clipdrop API, and enables NFT minting and trading.
 Each art piece is truly unique, verifiable on the blockchain, and tradeable as NFTs.

 Live Link - [Link](https://aleart-taupe.vercel.app/)